DOOMsGOD/DevPage/README.md

-This is a devpage of the student panel of dbit . recent work-footer added
+devpage for student panel of Dbit .
+Recent Addition-footer added.